benrau87/cuckoo_host/README.md

 3) When installation is complete you should switch accounts to the one created in the second step

-4) Launch virtualbox and create your first guest VM
+4) Launch virtualbox and create your first guest VM, use the host only adapter for networking.

 5) At your home folder (~) you will find various files/folders/tools, the cuckoo folder is under here as well